energywebfoundation/origin/docs/getting-started.md

 Below are directions on how to get started building the Origin platform (including UI, backend, SDKs).

-Before you can start Origin development you need to go through basic installation and building process.
+Before you can start Origin development, you need to go through basic installation and building process.

 1. Make sure you are using [Node 14.x.x](https://nodejs.org/en/download/)
 2. Make sure you have Java runtime installed in your system